liang3030/ethglobal-lisbon/README.md

 ## Features

-- Add Nouns Image API to keep the frontcover of the app fine and unexpected.
+- Add Nouns Image API to keep the front cover of the app fine and unexpected.
 - Chatbot Assistance: An AI-powered chatbot is integrated to provide real-time assistance and answer user queries during onboarding.
 - Allow first-time users to claim Lens handles and use the option to "Sign in with Lens".
 - Allow first-time users to use Safe Core onramp to purchase gas tokens on Polygon.
-- Enable users to mint genesis AI Pass via Polygon Mumbai.
+- Enable users to mint Genesis AI Pass via Polygon Mumbai.
 Smart Contract here, https://mumbai.polygonscan.com/address/0x7f6119ed7635BbC54de68947d6678b0e0230F6bd
-- Enable users to mint genesis AI Pass via Linea.
+- Enable users to mint Genesis AI Pass via Linea.
 Keep calm and love lisbon, https://explorer.goerli.linea.build/address/0xc221A2242c584308F2fA5621E56D645767364924

 ## Getting Started